jonhyman/listerine/README.md

 Installation
 ------------

-1. Install the gem
+1. Install the gem: `gem install listerine`

-    gem install listerine

 2. Write a Listerine monitor script.
 See examples below.

 3. Setup a cron job to run the monitor script on some regular interval.
-For example:

-    */2 * * * * /path/to/monitor/file.rb
+For example: `*/2 * * * * /path/to/monitor/file.rb`

 Overview